 We do everything we can to provide the best possible service to our customers.
-But if you wish to complain, this document outlines what we will do to put things right as quickly as possible.
+But if you wish to complain, this page outlines what we will do to put things right as quickly as possible.

 You can raise a complaint by phone, e-mail or letter.

 Contact the Customer Service team with your complaint.
 You can do this by phone, email or letter.

 Our front-line team member will ask you for all relevant information regarding your complaint and how we can resolve this for you.

 They aim to resolve your complaint directly with you, preferably during the initial phone call or, if via email, within 5 days.
 If they are unable to resolve your complaint to your satisfaction, they will escalate the complaint internally to the Customer Relations team for further action.

 If the Customer Relations team is not available immediately, they will try and contact you within 5 working days to reach a resolution with you.
 If they have been unable to speak with you directly, they will contact you in writing outlining their findings and what we can do to resolve your complaint.

 In the rare cases where we have not been able to agree upon a resolution after this escalation, you have the option to escalate your complaint to the Customer Relations Senior for review.
 Within 10 working days they will send you their final written response, along with any new recommendations of actions.

 Alternative Dispute Resolution (ADR) Process